[ from the archives | 2017 ]

 - arrangement in a straight line, or in correct or appropriate relative positions

 - a position of agreement or alliance

 Which brought me back to ideas and imagery that I have formerly created regarding the shepherding of bodies and/or materials across space.
 I honestly feel that I have become more of a shepherd than an artist these days, both conceptually and practically.
-I am guiding my own children, myself and others each day, while also searching for better ways to move ideas and materials over increasingly fragile or unpredictable terrain.
+I am guiding my children, myself and perhaps others each day, while also searching for better ways to move ideas and materials over increasingly fragile or unpredictable terrain.